ezratturner/FortuneTeller/README.md

 ## Further Analysis
 Overall Risk Analysis: The highest likelihood was adding unimportant functionalities therefore my focus was to create the Minimum Viable Product to address all of the main requirements.
-Which resulted in accurate time estimates for addressing core tasks.
+This resulted in accurate time estimates for addressing core tasks.

-Known Issues: Testing the Merged Service (4) - I was originally getting errors because it was dependent on a functional app service URL.
+Known Issues: Testing the Merged Service (Service 4) - I was originally getting errors because it was dependent on a functional app service URL.
 When reaching out for support about this error, I was told that it shouldn't be as it is not common practice.
-Inject an HttpClient Object would resolve this issue.
-Another issue was errors in the terraform script, I managed to create a resource in the cloud however I didn't manage to create my app services with terraform.
-I also started to learn terraform at the end of training once I had already created my apps in the portal.
+Injecting an HttpClient Object would resolve this issue.

-Future Implementations: Test the Merge Controller by using an HttpClient so that the test succeeds without being reliant on an app.
-Use terraform to create app services, attempt to use a container rather than deploy each individual app-service.
+Future Implementations: Test the Merge Controller by injecting an HttpClient so that the test succeeds without being reliant on an app.
+Use a docker container rather than deploying each individual app-service.

 ## Licensing and Copyright
 © Ezra Turner, QA Limited, Avanade